Thabo Mbeki: 1980s: Negotiations

 In 1985, PW Botha declared a State of Emergency and gave the army and police special powers.
 In 1986, the South African Army sent a captain in the South African Defence Force (SADF) to kill Mbeki.
 The plan was to put a bomb in his house in Lusaka, but the assassin was arrested by the Zambian police before he could go through with the plan.

-In 1985, Mbeki became the ANC's director of the Department of Information and Publicity and coordinated diplomatic campaigns to involve more white South Africans in anti-apartheid activities.
+Also in 1985, Mbeki became the ANC's director of the Department of Information and Publicity and coordinated diplomatic campaigns to involve more white South Africans in anti-apartheid activities.
 In 1989, he rose in the ranks to head the ANC's Department of International Affairs and was involved in the ANC's negotiations with the South African government.
 Mbeki played a major role in turning the international media against apartheid.
 Raising the diplomatic profile of the ANC, Mbeki acted as a point of contact for foreign governments and international organisations and he was extremely successful in this position.
 Mbeki also played the role of ambassador to the steady flow of delegates from the elite sectors of white South Africa.
 These included academics, clerics, business people and representatives of liberal white groups who travelled to Lusaka to assess the ANC's views on a democratic, free South Africa.